softlion/WheelPicker-Samples/README.md

 </wp:WheelPicker>
 ```

-Note that the tag `wp:WheelDefinition.ItemTemplate` is optional as it is the content property.

 A picker with 3 wheels:
-The center wheel's width is computed automatically.
-Items are aligned differently inside each wheel.
+The width of the center wheel is computed automatically, and items are aligned differently inside each wheel.

 ```xml
 <wp:WheelPicker SelectionLinesColor="Navy"